Eucalyptus-Labs/KadenaDartSdk/README.md

 };
 final Map<String, dynamic> signRequestJson = {
   "code": '"Hello"',
+  "data": {},
   "sender": "sender",
   "networkId": "testnet04",
   "chainId": "1",
+  "gasLimit": 1000,
+  "gasPrice": 1e-5,
   "signingPubKey": '8d48094ca84b475ece568c4b0d8aacfb1de3278b6bd16b33a60c068b86a2ba51',
+  "ttl": 600,
+  "caps": [
+    {
+      "role": "Gas",
+      "description": "Gas Cap",
+      "cap": {
+        "name": "Gas",
+        "args": []
+      }
+    }
+  ]
 };

+/// Sign Request Flow ///
-// Parse the requests
+// 1.
+Parse the request
-final QuicksignRequest quicksignRequest = signingApi.parseQuicksignRequest(
-  quicksignRequestJson,
-);
 final SignRequest signRequest = signingApi.parseSignRequest(
   signRequestJson,
 );

-// Feed the quicksign function with the keypair and quicksign request final QuicksignResult quicksignResult = signingApi.quicksign(
+// 2.
+Construct a PactCommandPayload with it final PactCommandPayload pactCommandPayload = signingApi.constructPactCommandPayload(
-  request: quicksignRequest,
+  request: signRequest,
-  keyPairs: [kp],
 );

+// 3.
+Get user's approval to sign the transaction in some way (Alert, Popup, Bottom Sheet etc.) final bool approval = true;

+// 4.
+Sign the transaction
+SignResult signResult
+if (approval) {
-final SignResult signResult = signingApi.quicksign(
+  signResult = signingApi.sign(
     request: signRequest,
     keyPairs: kp,
   );

-// If you need to send the QuicksignResult across HTTP or Websocket (Like Wallet Connect)
-// you can turn it into JSON
-final Map<String, dynamic> quicksignResultJson = quicksignResult.toJson();
+}
+else {
+  signResult = SignResult(
+    error: SignRequestError(
+      msg: 'User declined to sign',
+    ),
+  );
+}

-final Map<String, dynamic> signResultJson = signResult.toJson();
+// 5.
+Return the sign result to the dApp in JSON format final Map<String, dynamic> signResultJson = signResult.toJson();

+/// Quicksign Flow ///
+// 1.
+Parse the requests
+final QuicksignRequest quicksignRequest = signingApi.parseQuicksignRequest(
+  quicksignRequestJson,
+);

+// 2.
+Store the QuicksignResponses, and loop through each CommandSigData in the QuicksignRequest final List<QuicksignResponse> quicksignResponseList = [];
+for (final CommandSigData commandSigData in quicksignRequest.commandSigDatas) {
+  // 3.
+Get the uer's approval to sign the transaction in some way (Alert, Popup, Bottom Sheet etc.) var approval = true;

+  // 4.
+Depending on the approval, sign the transaction or add a noSig QuicksignOutcome if (approval) {
+    final QuicksignResult quicksignResult = signingApi.quicksignSingleCommand(
+      commandSigData: commandSigData,
+      keyPairs: kp,
+    );
+    quicksignResponseList.add(quicksignResult);
+  }
+  else {
+    quicksignResponseList.add(
+      QuicksignResponse(
+        commandSigData: commandSigData
+        outcome: QuicksignOutcome(
+          result: QuicksignOutcome.noSig,
+        ),
+      ),
+    );
+  }
+}

+// 5.
+Return a QuicksignResult to the dApp in JSON format final QuicksignResult quicksignResult = QuicksignResult(
+  responses: quicksignResponseList,
+).toJson();
 ```

 ## Implementation

 The ISigningApi is an interface so that you can mock it easily, and so that it is possible to create future versions that can easily be replaced with the current implementation.

+This library is meant to make it easy for dApps to build requests and for wallets to sign them.

 ## Tests